 There’s really no better way to get to know a new state than to attend a variety of festivals that take place in its cities and towns.
-The themed festivals in Georgia celebrate southern food, live music, local beer and wine, and farm fresh produce.
+The themed festivals in Georgia celebrate the fall season, southern food, live music, local beer and wine, and its cherry blossom season.
 So, as you start planning your trip to Georgia, check your calendar to see if you can check out one of these fun festivals during your stay!

 This festival takes place in the Georgia town of Tifton during the first weekend in March each year.
 It’s an awesome place to visit if you enjoy finger-licking-good barbecue, live music, and cold beer.
 Past festivals have taken place at Fulwood Park near downtown and also hosted children’s games, arts and crafts vendors, a BBQ competition, lots of food, and live entertainment.
 Both professional and amateur cooks can enter the BBQ competition to win cash prizes.
 The kids’ area typically has bounce houses, slides, a rock climbing wall, mechanical bull, and zipline.
 Also great for families, general admission to the festival is free, street parking is free, and you can bring your dog along on a leash.